KineticTactic/orbits/README.md

 # Orbits! - A Newtonian Gravity Sandbox

 **Orbits!** is a 2D gravity simulation built in C++ using [raylib](https://www.raylib.com/).
 It simulates Newtonian gravitational interactions between multiple bodies and visualizes their motion and orbital paths in real time.
-It Uses **Velocity Verlet** integration for stable, energy-preserving orbits.
+It uses **Velocity Verlet** integration for stable, energy-preserving orbits.

 ![orbits](assets/orbits.gif)